Morgan2497/db_engine/0805/README.md

 | `kv_test.go` | Verify transaction recovery when the log is truncated or corrupted before commit. |
 | `table_test.go` | Continue verifying row/index behavior through the DB transaction interface. |

-The current `0805` directory was copied from 0804 and still uses the `db0804` package declaration.
-Before implementation, package declarations and tests should be aligned to `db0805`, matching `db_solution/0805`.
+The current `0805` directory was copied from 0804 and most files still use the `db0804` package declaration.
+All Go files in one directory must use the same package name, so source files and tests should be aligned together before the implementation is tested.
+The chapter number in the package name is organizational; changing it does not implement transaction atomicity.

 ## Recommended implementation order